-Professor Wither is a retired British Army officer and former researcher in 20th century warfare at the Imperial War Museum in London.
-His research and teaching interests lie in the fields of warfare studies, international terrorism, national security strategy, security sector reform and international conflict negotiations.
-He has taught terrorism, warfare and related security studies subjects at a wide variety of institutions, including the FBI Academy, the UK Defence Academy, the NATO School, the NATO Centre of Excellence – Defence Against Terrorism (COE-DAT), the Geneva Centre for Security Policy and various staff colleges and military universities in Europe and Eurasia.
+Professor Wither is a retired British Army officer and former researcher in 20th Warfare at the Imperial War Museum in London.
+His research and teaching interests lie in the fields of warfare studies, international terrorism, national security strategy, and international conflict negotiations.
+He has taught at a variety of institutions including the FBI Academy, the UK Defence Academy, the NATO School, The NATO Centre of Excellence – Defence Against Terrorism (COE-DAT), The Geneva Centre for Security Policy and various staff colleges and military universities in Europe and Eurasia.

 Publications include book chapters, monographs and journal articles.
 The latter include papers for Small Wars and Insurgencies, RUSI Journal, Defence Studies, Global War Studies, Studies in Conflict and Terrorism, European Security, Prism, Parameters and Small Wars Journal.
 Recent publications are listed below:

-“Modern Guerrillas and the Defense of the Baltic States,” Small Wars Journal, January 2018, https://smallwarsjournal.com/jrnl/art/modern-guerrillas-and-defense-baltic-states.
+“Modern Guerrillas and the Defense of the Baltic States,” Small Wars Journal (January 2018).

 “A Secure Brexit?
-UK Security and Defense and the Decision to Leave the European Union,” Marshall Center Security Insights, No.18, May 2017, https://www.marshallcenter.org/en/publications/security-insights/secure-brexit-uk-security-and-defense-and-decision-leave-european-union-0.
+UK Security and Defense and the Decision to Leave the European Union,” Marshall Center Security Insights, no.18 (May 2017).

 “Lessons from Great Britain,” per Concordiam: Journal of European Security Defense Issues 4, no. 1, (2013): 34-39.